-Figure 15: Distribution of synchrotrons that offer X-ray radiography
+Figure 14: Synchrotrons acrossFigure 15: Distribution of synchrotrons that offerEurope and the Middle East12X-ray radiography

 Against the background of the uneven distribution of synchrotrons worldwide (Figure 12; Figure 15), the initiation and successful realization of SESAME as the first operational synchrotron in the Middle East is fairly exceptional.
 This is true not only with regards to its location, yet even more so with regards to its member composition.
 Currently, the member countries of SESAME are Jordan, Turkey, Israel, the Palestinian Authority, Pakistan, Iran, Cyprus and Egypt, none of them possessing a synchrotron by themselves (Figure 16).